MZakria54321/MZakria54321/README.md

 ## 👋 Hi there, I'm Muhammad Zakria!

-I’m a full-stack developer specializing in the MERN stack and passionate about building scalable, user-friendly applications.
+I build scalable web applications using MERN and PERN stacks with Next.js, NestJS, and AWS cloud, and Mobile apps using React Native and Flutter.
+I help businesses launch fast, integrate APIs, and scale with secure, production-ready solutions.

+As a Full Stack Developer, I deliver end-to-end solutions across the MERN stack (MongoDB, Express.js, React, Node.js) and PERN stack (PostgreSQL, Express.js, React, Node.js).
+My focus is on building scalable, secure, and optimized applications that deliver optimal performance.

 ## 🛠️ Skills